content ideas for X by HelloJohnPaul, TeamJohnH, John Paul Hernandez

 An emotional appeal to connect with the reader

-You presented a problem or topic, now get down to the same level as the reader.
+You presented a problem or topic.
+Now, get down to the reader’s level.
 Motivate emotions so they can feel what you are saying.

 Tangible value to meet expectations and inspire action